arfc/ghastly/examples/pre-made-lammps/README.md

     - This file is identical to generic-start-pebs.txt, except that all pebbles in the file are type 1.
 - generic-start-pebs.csv
-    - contains the same pebble centroid coordinates as the LAMMPS dumpfile, but in csv file format and without the LAMMPS header, pebble ID, or type columns.
+    - This contains the same pebble centroid coordinates as the LAMMPS dump file, but in csv file format and without the LAMMPS header, pebble ID, or type columns.
 - pour-220000-peb.txt
-    - input file that created the pebble positions in LAMMPS.
+    - This file is the input file that created the pebble positions in LAMMPS.